Vincent Crisostomo: Coral Life Foundation

-In 2001, Crisostomo moved from San Francisco to Guam to become the Executive Director of the Coral Life Foundation, a community-based organization working on HIV AIDS in the Asia-Pacific Area.
+In 2000, Crisostomo moved from San Francisco to Guam to become the Executive Director of the Coral Life Foundation, a community-based organization working on HIV AIDS in the Asia-Pacific Area.
 Coral Life Foundation was the first NGO in the area to work on HIV AIDS.
 In that capacity, Crisostomo convened representatives from the six Pacific Island Jurisdictions which included AIDS directors, program staff, community stakeholders, along with capacity-building assistance providers funded by the Center for Disease Control (CDC) to discuss the state of HIV prevention and care services in their respective jurisdictions.
 From these discussions PIJAAG was formed to advocate for the provision of quality HIV prevention and care services and to advise national, international, and local policy entities on HIV AIDS issues within the region.
 Under Crisostomo's leadership, PIJAAG successful advocacy led to a $600,000 increase in the region's HIV Prevention budget, funding of 3 Planning Grants for Care Services and baseline awards for services to those living with HIV.
-The Coral Life Foundation closed in 2002 and was replaced with GuaHAN Project, otherwise known as the Guam HIV/AIDS Network.

 The Coalition of Asia Pacific Regional Networks on HIV/AIDS (7 Sisters)

 Crisostomo later became the Executive Director of 7 Sisters, a broad-based alliance of regional Asia Pacific HIV/AIDS networks based in Thailand.
-He also served as UN AIDS Asia Pacific NGO Delegate from 2009 to 2010.
+He also served as Joint United Nations Programme on HIV/AIDS Asia Pacific NGO Delegate from 2009 to 2010.

 50-Plus Network

 Crisostomo currently facilitates the 50-Plus Network through the San Francisco AIDS Foundation.
-This network serves the gay, bi, and trans men community members who are 50 years or older in San Francisco through meetings twice a month and social gatherings.

 Publications

-Crisostomo co-authored two academic papers on HIV AIDS.
+Crisostomo has co-authored two academic papers on HIV AIDS.